fogfish/fogfish.github.io/_posts/2019-07-28-composable-cloud-components-with-aws-cdk.md

 app.synth()
 ```

-You'll be able to build reusable cloud component library and automate infrastructure patterns with real code.
+You'll be able to build reusable cloud components library and automate infrastructure patterns with real code.
 The usage of `cdk.Construct` only suffers from boilerplate code.

 ## Pure functions